 So what are the new features?
 The main new inclusion in the X1 is an eight-speed automatic transmission, as standard.
 An anti-dazzle interior rear view mirror, lights package and the convenience telephony feature are also now “as standard” too.

 On the outside the major changes include front bumper inserts and new alloy wheel designs, inside the X1 you might notice a new stainless steel finisher protecting the luggage compartment and the addition of an updated soft-touch finish to the instrument cluster binnacle.

-Toni Andreevski, GM of Marketing for BMW Australia, says the improvements offer customers even better value in a more refined package.
+Toni Andreevski, general manager of Marketing for BMW Australia, says the improvements offer customers even better value in a more refined package.

 “Now, with refreshed styling and added value, the X1 is a more attractive proposition than ever.”